 --config-name classifier-recipe command line option.

-Lets start by training one of the smaller classifier models,
+We will start by training one of the smaller classifier models,

 timm:gernet_m (See also the list of all classifier models currently supported by LEIP Recipes).
 We will pass the backbone with the